Kim Sullivan Hughes: Marriage to Bob, Frannie and Sabrina, and Bob's affair with Susan

 Kim married Bob Hughes in 1985.
 Shortly after their wedding, she and Frannie were involved in a mystery which eventually revealed Douglas Cummings as Kim's admirer.
 Douglas kidnapped Kim and Frannie, and was ultimately murdered.
 Kim believed Frannie may have been responsible, and claimed she did it to protect Frannie (ultimately, Marsha Talbot was revealed as the killer).

-In 1986, Kim birth to her and Bob's son, Christopher.
+In 1986, Kim gave birth to her and Bob's son, Christopher.
 Not long after, they heard from Frannie, who had seen a woman in the UK that looked like her.
 Kim, Bob and Frannie eventually learned that the woman, Sabrina Fullerton, was Bob and Kim's daughter.
 John Dixon and Memorial hospital staff had a role in taking Sabrina away as an infant and getting her out of the country.
 Sabrina tried to become part of the Hughes family, but stirred up conflict and came between Frannie and her then-boyfriend, Seth Snyder.

 A few years later, Bob and Kim drifted apart.
 Bob was feeling left out as Kim and John tried to deal with their son Andy's alcoholism.
 The strain led to Bob having an affair with an old friend and coworker (and Kim's rival) Dr. Susan Stewart.
 Though Kim threw him out of the house, she eventually forgave him and their marriage remained on solid ground.